Identification

 Wear EN 166 approved chemical safety goggles with side shields where eye exposure is reasonably probable.

 When workers are facing concentrations above the exposure limit they must use appropriate BS EN 405:2001+A1:2009 certified respirators.
 In the case of vapour formation use a respirator with filter model :.
-Type A. In case of vapours and aerosol formation :.
+Type A. In case of vapours and aerosol formation:.
 Respirator with combination filter for vapour/particulate, Type A/P2.
-Warning ! filters have a limited use duration.
+Warning! filters have a limited use duration.

 Wear appropriate clothing to prevent any possibility of liquid contact and repeated or prolonged vapour contact.
-Wear an apron and protective sleevelets made of the following material: Nitrile rubber.
+Wear an apron and protective sleevelts made of the following material: Nitrile rubber.
 Polyvinyl chloride (PVC).
 Viton rubber (fluoro rubber).
 Wear anti-static protective clothing if there is a risk of ignition from static electricity.

 Emissions from ventilation or work process equipment should be checked to ensure they comply with the requirements of environmental protection legislation.
 In some cases, fume scrubbers, filters or engineering modifications to the process equipment will be necessary to reduce emissions to acceptable levels.
 Store in a demarcated bunded area to prevent release to drains and/or watercourses.
 Keep container tightly sealed when not in use.
 Residues and empty containers should be taken care of as hazardous waste according to local and national provisions.